tele0x/openshift-intel-tas/README.md

 1. Activate UWM (User Workload Monitoring) in OpenShift.
    - Creates a thanos instance for user metrics
 2. Install collectd helm charts to monitor power and other platform metrics.
-   - Deploy SCC (SecurityContextConstraint)
+   - Deploy SCC (SecurityContextConstraints)
+   - Create `telemetry` namespace and label it
-   - Created custom image that includes pkgpower.py and events required by collectd plugins
+   - Created custom image that includes pkgpower.py, typesdb and events required by collectd plugins
    - Daemonset and ServiceMonitor, RBAC for prometheus to scrape on the `telemetry` namespace
 4. Deploy Custom Metrics Proxy.
    - Important to set the PROMETHEUS variables in deployment.yaml